OlinDSA2025/olindsa2025.github.io/in_class/day01.md

 <br/>
 <button onclick="HideShowElement(&quot;HideShow1&quot;)">Show / Hide Hint 1</button>
 <div id="HideShow1" style="display:none">
 You should think about breaking the problem down into simpler instances.
+This approach is known as divide and conquer and is often implemented using the recursion in a computer program.
+Here is a convenient link to [the material from SoftDes on the matter](https://softdes.olin.edu/docs/readings/3-dict-recursion-refactoring/#recursion) (or call me over and we can do a quick refresher)!
 </div>

 <br/>